BuilderIO/framework-benchmarks/README.md

 We created a basic starting point for each framework in the `frameworks/` folder.

-We then build and serve each project, and run Lighthouse on each project with puppeteer, and measure the amoutn of JS kb used for various tests (e.g. a simple `<h1>Hello World</h1>` page).
+We then build and serve each project, and run Lighthouse on each project with puppeteer, and measure the amount of JS downloaded on the main thread for various examples (e.g. a simple `<h1>Hello World</h1>` page).

 ### Sample output